Engee documentation

 To use this parameter, set the Element type parameter to Custom Antenna and the Input Pattern Coordinate System parameter to phi-theta.

-Magnitude pattern (dB) is the magnitude of the antenna pattern
+Magnitude pattern (dB) — the magnitude of the antenna radiation pattern

-zeros(181,361) (by default) | real matrix Q on P | real array Q on P on L
+zeros(181.361) (default) | real matrix Q on P | real array Q on P on L

-The magnitude of the radiation pattern of the combined antenna, given as a matrix on or an array on on .
+The value of the radiation pattern of the combined antenna, set as a matrix on or an array on on .

-• If the Input Pattern Coordinate System parameter is set to az-el, then Q is equal to the length of the vector specified by the Elevation angles (deg) parameter, and P is equal to the length of the vector specified by the Azimuth angles (deg) parameter.
+• If the Input Pattern Coordinate System parameter is set to az-el, then Q is equal to the length of the vector specified by the Elevation angles (deg) parameter, and P is the length of the vector specified by the Azimuth angles (deg) parameter.

-The value of is equal to the value of the Operating frequency vector (Hz) parameters.
+Value is equal to the value of the Operating frequency vector (Hz) parameter.

-• If the value of this parameter is a matrix to , the same scheme is applied for all frequencies specified in the Operating frequency vector (Hz) parameter.
+• If the value of this parameter is a matrix on , then the same scheme is applied for all frequencies specified in the parameter Operating frequency vector (Hz).

 Dependencies

-To use this parameter, set the Element type parameters to Custom Antenna.
+To use this parameter, set the Element type parameter to Custom Antenna.

-Phase pattern (deg) - the phase of the radiation pattern of the custom antenna
+Phase pattern (deg) — phase of the radiation pattern of the user antenna

-zeros(181,361) (By default) | real matrix Q on P | real array Q on P on L
+zeros(181,361) (default) | real matrix Q on P | real array Q on P on L

-The value of is equal to the value of the Operating frequency vector (Hz) parameters.
+Value is equal to the value of the Operating frequency vector (Hz) parameter.

-• If the value of this parameter is a matrix to , the same scheme is applied for all frequencies specified in the Operating frequency vector (Hz) parameter.
+• If the value of this parameter is a matrix on , then the same scheme is applied for all frequencies specified in the parameter Operating frequency vector (Hz).

 Dependencies

-To use this parameter, set the Element type parameters to Custom Antenna.
+To use this parameter, set the Element type parameter to Custom Antenna.

-Align element normal with array normal - align the normal of the antenna array element with the array normal
+Align element normal with array normal — align the normal of the antenna array element relative to the grid normal

 Use this parameter together with the Array Normal parameter of the URA and UCA arrays.